jordan-wei-taylor/genolearn/docs/usage/overview.md

 .. rubric:: preprocess meta

-Preprocesses the ``metadata`` defining the ``identifier`` column, ``target`` column, and splitting which datapoints can be used to train and test our later Machine Learning models on.
+Preprocesses the ``metadata`` defining the ``identifier`` column, ``target`` column, and splitting which datapoints can be used to train and validate our later Machine Learning models on.
 The user is prompted on

 .. code-block:: text